borntofrappe/game-development/03 Match Three/Match Three — Assignment/README.md

   end
   ```

-- in the while loop, change the appearance of the very first tile to use the last color and variety
+- in the while loop, create a new board change the appearance of the very first tile to use the last color and variety

   ```lua
   while not self:hasMatch() do